The Admission Application for fall 2022 opens August 1, 2021 at midnight CT.

 - The writing test of the ACT and SAT are not considered for admission or scholarship awarding purposes.

-- Students who are unable to participate in ACT or SAT testing due to COVID-19 will be reviewed for admissibility.
+- Students who have not taken the ACT or SAT will be reviewed for admissibility.
 This review will involve consideration of high school performance, placement testing, special interests and skills as well as other non-cognitive factors.
 However, to be eligible for scholarships, test scores will be needed.

 - For Transfer Students who have not completed the 30 hours of core courses, they will need to submit Official Test Scores.